BLACKPINK's Jennie launches her own label, Odd Atelier

 BLACKPINK singer Jennie has established her own company and label, Odd Atelier (OA).

-On Christmas Eve (December 24), BLACKPINK’s Jennie shared on Instagram Stories that she has lunched her own label and company to start her “solo journey in 2024”.
+On Christmas Eve (December 24), BLACKPINK’s Jennie shared on Instagram Stories that she has launched her own label and company to start her “solo journey in 2024”.

 “This year was filled with many accomplishments, and I’m so thankful for all the love I’ve received,” she wrote, per Billboard.
 “I’m also about what’s to come, as I start my solo journey in 2024 with a company that I have established called OA.
 Please show lots of love for my new start with OA and of course BLACKPINK.”